samba2/isetta/README.md

 `isetta` performs these configurations:
 - create a new point-to-point network between WSL2 and Windows.
 This became necessary as the default WSL2-to-Windows network used a subnet which was sometimes blocked by a local firewall and/ or was not routed via the VPN.
-- configure a [Windows port proxy to allow WSL2 traffic to talk to the NTLM proxy](https://learn.microsoft.com/en-us/windows/wsl/networking#accessing-a-wsl-2-distribution-from-your-local-area-network-lan) (Px proxy) on Windows
+- configure a [Windows port proxy to allow WSL2 traffic to talk to Px proxy](https://learn.microsoft.com/en-us/windows/wsl/networking#accessing-a-wsl-2-distribution-from-your-local-area-network-lan) on Windows
 - adjust the default route on the Linux side
 - set the DNS lookup configuration in `/etc/resolve.conf` to the configured private (aka cooperate) DNS server